TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-licensing-cant-assign.md

 3. Make sure there are enough available licenses for the product you are trying to assign.
 You can see the number of available licenses in the Azure portal, at [Azure Active Directory-&gt;Licenses-&gt;All products](https://portal.azure.com/#blade/Microsoft_AAD_IAM/LicensesMenuBlade/Products).

 4. The user may already have another license whose services conflict with the those in the new license you are trying to assign.
 For example, if the user has the *Exchange Online (Plan 1)* service enabled, you won’t be able to assign a license with the *Exchange Online (Plan 2)*.
 One of the services must be disabled to allow the new license assignment.
-If you are using the Azure portal or PowerShell cmdlets, the problem details list the specific services that are causing the conflict.
+If you are using the Azure portal or PowerShell cmdlets, the problem details page lists the specific services that are causing the conflict.

 5. If you are trying to remove a license and that is failing, the user might have other licenses with services that depend on the services you are trying to remove.
-If you are using the Azure portal or PowerShell cmdlets, the problem details list the specific services that have dependencies.
+If you are using the Azure portal or PowerShell cmdlets, the problem details page lists the specific services that have dependencies.

 6. If you are trying to assign a license to a group and groups are not listed in the assignment pane, please note that [group-based licensing](https://docs.microsoft.com/azure/active-directory/active-directory-licensing-whatis-azure-portal) is currently in Public Preview and available only in tenants with licenses for Azure AD Basic or above.